Henry VIII married the first of his six wives, Catherine of Aragon, in 1509. She was the widow of his brother, Prince Arthur.

 Continental Congress in 1776 organized the Committee of Five to write the Declaration of Independence.
 The committee was comprised of Benjamin Franklin, Thomas Jefferson, Roger Sherman, John Adams, and Robert Livingston.
 The group met and decided that Thomas Jefferson would write the first draft.
 He worked on the document over the next few days, and then the group edited his work.
 The committee presented their work to the full Continental Congress on June 28, 1776.

 Mount Pinatubo erupted in 1991 in the Philippines.
-The volcano, dormant for some time, disgorged ash and gas sixty miles into the air.
+The volcano, dormant for some time, disgorged ash and gas 60 miles into the air.
 Sulfuric acid droplets formed a layer in the earth’s atmosphere.
 It actually lowered the earth’s temperature by about one degree for several years.
 Children could learn about volcanoes in general at: Volcanoes.

 Samantha Cristoforetti in 2015 set a new record for the longest space flight for a woman (199 days 16 hours).
 On November 23, 2014, she and two other astronauts were launched from Kazakhstan and reached the International Space Station.
 The Italian astronaut was to return to earth in May 2015, but setbacks occurred in the rockets meant to bring them back.
 Interesting tidbit: she became the first person to brew an espresso coffee in space.
-American astronaut Peggy Whitson broke her Cristoforetti’s record in April 2017.
+Another interesting tidbit: American astronaut Peggy Whitson broke Cristoforetti’s record in April 2017.

 David Brearley (born near Trenton, New Jersey, 1745; died Trenton, New Jersey, August 17, 1790) represented New Jersey at the Constitutional Convention.
 He suggested that the boundaries of the original 13 states should be re-drawn so that the states were about the same size, Obviously, his idea was not popular.